Pandemic Wisdom: 12 Questions for Your Soul

 Dear Ones, There is a passage from Austrian poet and novelist, Rainer Maria Rilke, that I have loved since I first read it in my dog-eared copy of Letters to a Young Poet.
 In a letter about living each moment fully, Rilke advises his young protégé to, “…be patient toward all that is unsolved in your heart and try to love the questions themselves…” He says that one day we will live our way into the answers.

 Isn't that wonderful?
 Not to have to know the answers yet?

 This is especially poignant to me now, because I’m filled with questions and there are no answers in sight.
 I’m learning to love the questions because they are leading me to places I have never been before.
 Deeper places.
 So over the weekend, I gathered up all of my questions and invited them to be answered on the blank pages in the back of my Gratitude Journal.
 It gave me a starting point for defining who I might become as a result of this great transformation we are in.
 Answering the questions was a gentle practice.
 I listened in the dark stillness with the goal of emerging from the cocoon a little more true.
 A little more authentic.
 Who do I want to be when I rise with new wings?

 All great challenge and suffering asks this of us.

+Who do I get to be because of this?
 When we open the door and invite the questions in, we allow our true self to emerge in all her wisdom and vulnerability.